 6. Have your child take a career and personality test

-Deciding on a college or even a major can prove to be tasking; there are, however, several online tests you can subject your kid to help with this process.
+Assisting your child in selecting a college or even a major can be a challenging endeavor; nevertheless, there are numerous online assessments available that can aid in this decision-making process.
 These tools help suggest suitable career paths based on their passions, interests and academic capabilities.
 If the admissions board requires your child to write an essay, you can hire someone to write essay for them.

 7. Take advantage of college visits.